-Waldorf University has 30 student led organizations.
+Waldorf University has 46 student led organizations.
 Student Senate is the leader of these organizations and provides funding and sponsorship for many of the projects, events and activities.
 These organizations offer leadership opportunities as well as alcohol and other drug free gatherings and events.
 Most of these groups have regular weekly evening meetings and some have events.
-For example, our Like Fire group (praise and worship group) sponsors a night on Monday nights at the Campus Center that offers food, praise, live music and fellowship.
+For example, our Like Fire group (praise and worship group) sponsors a night on Sunday nights at the Campus Center that offers food, praise, live music, and fellowship.
 In addition, the University encourages student leadership and involvement through role modeling with high behavior expectations for student positions including Resident Assistants, Orientation Leaders, student coordinator of intramurals, campus work study positions and Student Ambassadors (tour guides).
 Several student organizations have a campus ministry focus that emphasizes good character building, role modeling and smart social choices.
-A new part of the ministry position is to support clubs and organizations and do what they can to promote recruitment, funding, programming and organizational leadership assistance.
-We recently added a on-line gaming club that competes which will become a varsity scholarship sport through Esports.
-We are building an Esports center for them to play in with monitors, computers and a coach to help them as a competitive team.
+A new part of the ministry position is to support clubs and organizations and do what they can to promote recruitment, funding, programming, and organizational leadership assistance.